bradcush/stuff/README.md

 I've tried to make things as intuitive as I can with sane defaults.
-All documentation related to usage is included in the tool itself which can be accessed through the `--help` flag corresponding to optional subcommands.
+All documentation related to usage is included in the tool itself which can be accessed through the `--help` flag corresponding to optional commands.

+## Architecture

+Parsing options and commands is done in a hierarchical, two-step manner where global (hidden) options are parsed first and then command options.
+This gives flexibility but also requires care in how the two may affect one another.
+Keep in mind that top-level hidden options are meant for internal use only.

 ## Support